 The Research Foundation – Flanders (FWO) is awarding Junior Postdoctoral Fellowship for research to tropical medicine, veterinary medicine or healthcare in developing countries.
 This fellowship is available for international students.
 There is a flexible bench fee available from 4,000 to 10,000 euro per year.

-Provided By: Research Foundation – Flanders (FWO
+Foundation – Flanders (FWO

 Course: Postdoctoral program

 Award: 4,000 to 10,000 euro per year

 POGO Open Call for Shipboard Fellowship for Researchers from OECD Countries, 2019